Water Chemistry Water Chemistry — How to Add Pool Stabilizer: Complete CYA Addition Guide

 Common Mistakes to Avoid

 The biggest error is adding too much stabilizer at once.
-High CYA levels (typically above 80-100 ppm, but verify acceptable ranges for your specific situation) can actually reduce chlorine effectiveness, creating a condition called "chlorine lock."
+High CYA levels (typically above 80-100 ppm, but verify acceptable ranges for your specific situation) can actually reduce chlorine effectiveness, creating over-stabilization, where chlorine becomes much less effective.
 Always add conservatively and test before adding more.

 Finally, don't expect immediate results.
 Stabilizer takes time to fully incorporate into your pool water and begin protecting chlorine effectively.
 You should notice chlorine lasting longer within 2-3 days of proper addition.